JanssenProject/jans/docs/casa/plugins/cert-authn.md

 Note attribute names are lowercased.
 Additionally, if there is a Subject Alternative Name (SAN) consisting of an e-mail, the input map will contain such value under attribute name `mail`.

 The "input" map can then be used to generate the resulting profile of the user to onboard.
-For example, the default project uses a method called `STRAIGHT`, which returns a copy of the incoming map restricted to the attributes `o`, `cn`, `l`, and `mail`.
+For example, by default the project employs a method called `STRAIGHT`, which returns a copy of the incoming map restricted to the attributes `o`, `cn`, `l`, and `mail`.
 Also the `uid` attribute is added with the same value of `mail`.
+This mapping is useful in general but administrators might like to supply their own mapping.

 To provide your own mapping, edit the cert-authn project: in file `lib/io/jans/casa/certauthn/AttributeMappings.java` add a new field based on the current (`STRAIGHT`) mapping.
 Then point to the new mapping in the project configuration accordingly.
 Ensure to always set an `uid`.